 Contacting Your Lawyer

 If you plan to sue someone after sustaining a personal injury, you shouldn’t wait too long.
 The statute of limitations does exist, and you may not have accurate information for when you have to file your claim.
-Contact a personal injury lawyer, like The Law Offices of Konrad Sherinian, LLC to learn more about whether you have a case and to see what needs to be done to get started.
+Contact a personal injury lawyer, to learn more about whether you have a case and to see what needs to be done to get started.